MARTIMM/Sultanstrail/doc/Design/Design planning stuff.md

   * When online
     * [ ] When confirmed, refresh maps in cache
     * [ ] Try to get weather forecast and cache this information too

+## Track data
+The app uses gpx data to read track information, show it and focus on it when first loaded.
+These gpx files must be edited (by a separate program) to add some data in the metadata section and extensions section of the gpx file.
+* [x] Program to make the calculations and store in gpx file: `gpx-edit.pl6`.
+  * [x] Calculate minimum and maximum of longitude and latitude so the app doesn't have to do it.
+  * [x] Calculate the center of the track for the same reason.
+  * [x] Remove all spaces between elements thereby making the gpx file smaller.
+* [x] Program to convert all tracks using above program: `convert-all-tracks.pl6`.
+  * [ ] Convert tracks.

 ## Planning
 ```mermaid